mcantelon/node-uam/Readme.md

 # lam: local web application manager

+NOTE: Experimental, only opens browsers on OS X currently.

 Node-based local web applications are interesting.
 They can run on any operating system with Node installed on it.
 They are easy to write if you're familiar with web technologies.
 As browser technologies evolve, they will